javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 1. Multiply-and-divide.

-    For example, to round the number to the 2nd digit after the decimal, we can multiply the number by `100`, call the rounding function, and then divide back.
+    For example, to round the number to the 2nd digit after the decimal, we can multiply the number by `100`, call the rounding function and then divide it back.
     ```js run
     let num = 1.23456;